Contact Information:

 How can community members be involved in this process?

 Your involvement is crucial to this project.
-There are three formal comment periods throughout the EIS process:
+There are several ways to keep track of and comment on the Truck Reroute EIS process:

-Does the City of Tukwila have a preferred alternative to reroute traffic?
+Does the City of Tukwila have a preferred alternative for rerouting truck traffic?

 Will we hear updates while the Draft EIS is being produced?